Pixocoin/Pixo-Cash/README.md

 # PixoCoin (PIXO)
 www.pixocoin.org

-Founded in 2017 Pixocoin is a decentralized anonymous digital asset with peer-to-peer networking, built on cryptography, and powered by Blockchain technology.
+Founded in 2017 Pixocoin is a decentralized anonymous digital asset built on cryptography with peer-to-peer networking and powered by Blockchain technology.
 A derivative of bitcoin/litecoin.
 Scrypt hashing algorithms.
 - 81,000,000 supply
 - $PIXO